HeyMaximus/Mordecai/README.md

 - MVC architecture facilitates transitions into microservices for horizontal scaling.

 ## Directory Overview
-`/Client`
+Some important files and folders to note

-Frontend files for the React, the game UI.
+`/client`: Frontend files for React, the game UI.

-  - `/dist`: Webpack & Babel generated bundles passed to Node.js to serve.
-Not in the repository.
-Created upon `npm start`
+  - `/dist`: Not in the repository.
+Created upon `npm start`.
+Webpack & Babel generated bundles passed to Node.js to serve.

   - `/src`: React components Babel compiles and Webpack bundles for distribution.
 Reduces footprint and promotes backward browser compatibility.

-`/Server`

-Backend files for Node.js server, Socket.io server, and PostgreSQL database.
+`/server`: Backend files for Node.js server, Socket.io server, and PostgreSQL database.

  - `/controller`: Functions coordinating operations between client requests and model functions for database interaction.
 Validates and transforms data before passing to model or responding to client.

    - `helper.js`: Houses reusable helper functions for generating guess results, hints, and random answers using the Random.org API.

  - `/db`: Establishes a pool connection to the PostgreSQL database.
-Contains functions responsible for creating the database and games table.
+Automates database and table creation.

-- `/model`: Functions parameterizing frontend values and executing CRUD operations through database queries.
+- `/model`: Functions parameterizing frontend values and executing database CRUD operations.

 - `index.js`: Node.js server for routing requests and serving the React client.

 - `routes.js`: Definitions for RESTful API endpoints, routing requests from the Node.js server to the appropriate controller functions.

-- `socket.js`: Logic for the Socket.io server to support synchronous multiplayer.
+- `socket.js`: Logics for the Socket.io server to support synchronous multiplayer (pvp2).

 ## Implemented Extensions
 ### :mag: Give Hints